Moving Manufacturing

 Held 7 Lunch & Learn webinars, presented by member companies and partner organizations, to provide useful information in a format that is convenient for members

-Held 2 successful golf outings, a Business & Bourbon, and a trap shoot event, all fundraisers for the DRMA Foundation
+Held 2 successful golf outings, a Business & Bourbon tasting, and a trap shoot event, all fundraisers for the DRMA Foundation

-Held 5 lean manufacturing, 2 GD&T, and 2 blueprint reading workshops, presented by Sinclair; held 3 supervisor and 1 emerging leaders workshop series, presented by Brixey & Meyer
+Held 5 lean manufacturing, 2 GD&T, and 2 blueprint reading workshops presented by Sinclair; held a supervisory excellence and emerging leaders series, presented by Brixey & Meyer

-DRMA advocated on behalf of our members with local, state, and federal public officials, legislators, educators, parents, the business community, the media, and other regional stakeholders by fostering relationships, building trust, and strengthening the position of our region’s industry.
+DRMA advocated on behalf of our members the importance of manufacturing and manufacturing-related issues to local, state, and federal public officials, legislators, educators, parents, the business community, the media, and other regional stakeholders by fostering relationships, building trust, and strengthening the position of our region’s industry.

-Conducted a survey and produced a list of members’ top issues
+Conducted a survey and produced a list of members’ top legislative/public policy issues

 Wrote multiple letters of support for initiatives that positively impact the region’s manufacturing industry

-Updated and published a fact sheet on the impact of the manufacturing industry on the Dayton Region
+Updated and published a fact sheet on the impact of the regional manufacturing industry

 Dayton Development Coalition